pkovzz/ngx-otp-input/README.md

 export class MySuperModule {}
 ```

-Set up the configuration object in your component file like so:
+Set up the configuration object in your component file:

 ```javascript
 otpInputConfig: NgxOtpInputConfig = {